Occupancy Taxes on Short Term Rentals

 Occupancy taxes apply to the same transactions that are subject to state sales taxes on accommodations mandated by G.S.
 105-164.4(a)(3).
 So, if you are responsible for occupancy taxes to the Village of Bald Head Island, you must also register with the NC Department of Revenue and submit sales taxes on the same transaction.

 Keep in mind that regardless of how the taxes are remitted, it is the homeowner or their agent’s responsibility to file a tax report with the Village on a monthly basis.
-CLICK HERE for the monthly tax report form.
-It is important to note that these tax reports are confidential and not subject to a public information request.

 If the property is owned or rented by a business, such as a bed and breakfast, or if a homeowner advertises and rents directly to individuals, the transaction is referred to as a retail transaction, and the retailer must collect and remit occupancy taxes to the Village.